Hi Comicbook fans!

 As said before, my role is to be a transmitter of the magic of comics.
 To me, comics are meant to entertain and elevate us.
 To make our dream and use the energy of this dream positively in our lives.
 To give us hope when we go through hard times.
 I remember reading an article in the ’80s about a blind kid for whom Daredevil was a tremendous source of support and joy.
 Helping us real people is what superheroes are all about to me.
 They’re metaphors of the power within us to overcome our problems and respect other people.
 Tragedy is a necessary element in comics, but so is joy.
 Comics must be fun and inspirational.
 I know this sounds corny in today’s comic world, where cynicism rules.
 Heroes are no longer heroes, and they have no grandeur.
 The stories are dark for dark’s sake, and there’s no fun in them.

 I decided to found Oniric Comics to bring back the dream that superhero comics represented for my generation, and thus contribute to a neo-classical trend.
 By the way, people sometimes ask me what «Oniric» means.
 Well, it is an English word, also spelled Oneiric, and it means «relating to dreams.» Not surprising, is it? ^^

-Well, I hope you’ll have as much fun reading our comics as my friends, and I did, creating them.
-Many thanks to the creators who have joined me and to my closest collaborators: Formidables and Sideral scripter Steven A.Roman, Astro-Dome creator and comic book designer Jim Arden, Letterer and designer Fred Grivaud, and Oniric website designer Darrin Wiltshire.
+Well, I hope you’ll have as much fun reading my comics as I did, creating them.
+Many thanks to the creators who have worked on some comics with me and to my closest collaborators: Formidables and Sideral scripter Steven A.Roman, designers Jim Arden and Fred Grivaud, and Oniric website designer Darrin Wiltshire.
 Darrin is also the head honcho of Temporal Comics, and we work together on the handbook Heroes of the Golden Age.
 Check it out too!